 Night Photography At Boat Quay

 Boat Quay is one of the three vibrant and colourful quays along the Singapore River.
 These are historical quays of Singapore, lined with colourful shophouses along the riverbanks, an architecture that is unique to Singapore.
-It is a recommended location for night photography in Singapore.
-Night shutterbugs will have plenty to explore.
+It is a recommended location for night photography which night shutterbugs will have plenty to explore.

 Deserted street between Boat Quay and Circular Road.
 Shutter down for some businesses during the pandemic partial lockdown.

 Towards Circular Road, parallel to Boat Quay and the Singapore River, there are a few creatively painted shophouses.
 Singapore is a fine city.
-Even the back lane rubbish bins are nicely positioned.
+Even the back lane is clean and rubbish bins are nicely positioned.

 Five-foot-way of a shophouse along Circular Road.
 The walkway of these shophouses measured five feet wide.
 The structure was introduced during the British colony to protect pedestrians from the hot weather.

 Once in a while, cars pass by this lonely street.

 One Japanese restaurant on the quiet street was opened for takeaway.

 Light trails capture from the five-foot way of these shophouses.